Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 Professionals - Make a referral to the Specialist Play Service

-Children can be referred by members of the Child Development Team e.g. Health Visitors, Paediatricians, Therapists and Children’s Therapists.
+We do not accept referrals directly from patients or their families.
+Children can be referred by members of the Child Development Team including health visitors, paediatricians and therapists.

 Who can be referred?